WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/dodecahedron.md

 ---

-`WHS.Dodecahedron` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 In geometry, a **dodecahedron** is any *polyhedron with twelve flat faces*.
 The most familiar dodecahedron is the regular dodecahedron, which is a Platonic solid.
 There are also three regular star dodecahedra, which are constructed as stellations of the convex form.
 All of these have icosahedral symmetry, order 120.